abdulwaheed76/practices/README.md

 ## Who are our favourites?
 Top qualities?
 Weighed according to numbers below
 1. Number one quality we appreciate is not skills, appearance, experience etc. Number ONE quality is:
-  - Compliance / responsible behaviour : If you have this **one** trait, you will have these for example:
+  - Responsible behaviour : If you have this **one** trait, you will have these for example:
     1. No repetitive mistakes,
     2. no carelessness,
-    3. not ot letting us repeat ever
+    3. not letting us repeat ever
     4. Anything informed and instructed once, would never be needed to be repeated, should happen and complied in future with care.
     5. Dedication - You should work hard with your heart and motivation.
     6. A determination to become better.